 Initiate the Transfer

-After they click on “pool your points,” they'll be prompted to log into their Hilton Honors account and will be directed to the Pool Points page with your name and email address listed as the recipient of the transfer.
-Select the number of points, and the transfer request is initiated.
+After they click on “pool your points,” invitees will log into their Hilton Honors account.
+They'll land on the points pooling page with your name and email address listed as the recipient of the transfer.
+From there, pool members can select the number of points they want to send and press “Submit” to initiate the transfer request.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.